openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 e.g., a name and birth date, or a unique identifier, e.g., a social security number.

-> **Privacy Requirement W-70:** The Wallet must ensure that the Verifier
+> **Privacy Requirement W-70:** The Wallet must ensure that the Verifier cannot
-> cannot learn that the same End-User is using other Verifiers.
+> learn that the same End-User is using other Verifiers (unless desired by the
+> End-User).

 > **Privacy Requirement E-70:** The Trust Framework must support
 > correlation protection.